 I currently work at the Digital Marketing and Social Media Coordinator for Career China and First Leap China.
 You can read some of my articles here:

 - 7 Chinese Activities You Must Try

-I’ve also written and collaborated with other online sites, and been featured on other blogs as well.
+I’ve also written and collaborated with other online sites.
 You can check those out below:

 - Teach Future – 3 Amazing Blogs for a Better Understanding of What Life is Like Abroad

 - Feedspot – Top 35 Teaching in China Blogs, Websites and Newsletters To Follow in 2018

 - The Fewer Things – 10 Reasons You Should Teach English In China